wenhao-z/Sampling_PoissSpk_Neuron/README.md

 More details of the network model and the results of this code can be found at our bioRxiv paper at: https://www.biorxiv.org/content/10.1101/2020.11.18.389197v2

-# System Requirements
+# User guide and system Requirements
-The code was developed on MATLAB R2018b and can be ran on MATLAB with new version.
+The code was developed on MATLAB R2018b and can be ran on MATLAB whose version is at least R2018b, no matter what operating system.
+Directly download the whole package of code.

+There are two main files the user can use to reproduce the results in this study

+- `simExpMdls.m`

+Directly run `simExpMdls.m` and you can get most of demo results in the presented study.

+You can change the variable `flagTask` in `simExpMdls.m` to get the results under different demo task.

 The `simExpMdls.m` can be ran on a standand computer with enough RAM.
 The computer should have at least 8GB of RAM.

+- `Cluster_code\simNet_ScanPars.m`
 The `Cluster_code\simNet_ScanPars.m` should be ran on a high performance cluster (HPC).
 A single loop in `simNet_ScanPars.m` will take about 5 mins in a single node.
 The user may need to revise `simNet_ScanPars.m` based on the job scheduler or mangement on the HPC.